 - 1. Submit project proposal for external review. - 2.
 Respond to reviewers' initial comments.
 Up to three pages of responses are allowed.
 Applicants will have three business days to deliver this document after receiving the initial comments. - 3.
 Submit a PowerPoint slide deck prior to the Merit Review (following reviewer's initial comments). - 4.
-The most promising applicants will present orally, using the submitted slide deck, at the Merit Review or via webinar. - 5.
+The most promising applicants will present orally, using the submitted slide deck, via webinar. - 5.
 Selected applicants develop a detailed work plan with BTO.